-In the event of a vacancy in the position of State Chair, the position of State Vice Chair shall also be declared vacant effective as of the time of the election of a new State Chair.
-The incumbent State Vice Chair shall be eligible for election as State Chair, and shall also be eligible for reelection as State Vice Chair in the event the newly elected State Chair is not of the same gender identity.
+In the event of a vacancy in the position of State Chair, the positions of State First Vice Chair and State Second Vice Chair shall also be declared vacant effective as of the time of theadjournment of the meeting at which the election of a new State Chair occurs.
+The incumbent State Vice Chairs shall be eligible for election as State Chair, State First Vice Chair, or State Second Vice Chair, and shall also be eligible for reelection as State Vice Chair in the event the newly elected State Chair is not of the same gender identity.
+In the event of such vacancies, the elections for State Chair, State First Vice Chair, and State Second Vice Chair shall occur at the same meeting even though the vice chairs hold their offices through the adjournment of that meeting.

-Bylaw In the event of a vacancy in the position of State Chair, the positions of the State First Vice Chair and State Second Vice Chair shall also be declared vacant effective as of the time of the election of a new State Chair.
+Bylaw - In the event of a vacancy in the position of State Chair, the positions of the State First Vice Chair and State Second Vice Chair shall also be declared vacant effective as of the time of the election of a new State Chair.
 The incumbent Vice Chairs shall be eligible for election as State Chair, State First Vice Chair, and State Second Vice Chair.